 When I had a Pre-K classroom, one common statement that I worked to change was the simple phrase, I can’t do it.
 Any time a sweet 3 or 4-year-old told me, I can’t do it, Mrs. Simpson, I’d have them change their language to, I will try.
 There was no brighter light in the room than when a child would make that attempt and then look at me and tell me in a proud and joyful way, I did it!

 Change in an industry that is creating billions of dollars for companies is not a simple task.
-To look at the large picture would be defeating and have each of us cowering in the corner saying, I can’t do it.
+To look at the large picture would be defeating and have each of us backing off saying, I can’t do it.

 So let’s break it down into smaller efforts–efforts that can have each of us rejoicing as we tally up the times we can say: I did it!

 One simple way to increase awareness is by sharing memes from my page, Fragrance Free Respect.
 Is this going to change the world?
 Of course not.
 By sharing these awareness memes, however, we’re planting seeds.
 We don’t know how or where they’ll grow, but some do grow.

 We all know that too much fertilizer or over watering can kill a plant.
 I have over 350 memes that I rotate through my page.
 If you share each one of them you will surely turn off your Facebook friends.
 But share those that resonate with you.
 And please share with an open heart.
 It can be hard to understand that something so commonly sold isn’t really the best to be using.

 Keep Facebook groups that you belong to in mind.
 Share memes to teacher groups.
 VRBO and AirBNB groups.
 Share them any time a particular meme may be fitting to a topic.

 Remember to keep any added text kind.
 People are much more likely to listen to education from the heart than to demands, insults, or criticism.

 I intended to add the following when I initially wrote this post. . .